 See PUMP DISASSEMBLY and disassemble the pump up to and including the Rotor Adjusting Sleeve (07).
 As the rotor adjusting sleeve (07AA) is unscrewed from the backhead (06AA), the complete seal assembly (09) will be pulled out with it.

 Position the rotor adjusting sleeve assembly on a flat surface with the seal facing up.
-Use a pair of screwdrivers to pry the assembled intermediate seat sleeve, seal and shaft sleeve from the rotor adjusting sleeve assembly.
+Pry the assembled seat sleeve, seal and shaft sleeve from the rotor adjusting sleeve assembly.

 Remove the shaft O-ring.